 “This beyond suffering approach strongly resonates with other social justice movements that have long resisted both the homogenization and the reductionism of various subjects to pure victims.
 These movements, which have fought hard against dehumanization, recognize that objectification manifests as denial of full or even partial subjectivity and thus exclusion from our circles of concern and compassion.
 Suﬀering is an inevitable part of the conversation around animal industries, as well as around disability within these industries and for good reason.
 However, animals are too often presented simply as voiceless beings who suﬀer.
 Pairing such research with representations of suffering deepens the sense of what is lost when other animals are harmed”.

 With this understanding in mind, sanctuary educators have a wonderful opportunity to convey farmed animals as agential subjects with complex inner worlds and subjective experiences.
 Kids can experience this through direct observation of sanctuary residents and testimony from sanctuary staff, volunteers, or anyone else who can offer important insight into their complex social emotional lives.
-You might also have kids compare the lives of animals on farms with the lives of the sanctuary residents by facilitating a true/false quiz.
+You might also have kids compare the lives of animals on For-profit organizations focused on the production and sale of plant and/or animal products. with the lives of the sanctuary residents by facilitating a true/false quiz.
 It might include false statements like, “Animals on farms live on pastures with lots of room to roam around”.
 This is a helpful exercise that allows kids to gain a better understanding of farmed animals and the cruelties of farming without being overly graphic.

 We have an entire resource on fostering empathy towards farmed animals that is chock-full of information on what empathy is (and isn’t), why it matters, how it develops, as well as some of the contributing factors and barriers to it.
 Here are some additional thoughts and ideas for helping children develop their ability to empathize with exploited animals.